CrossRef/event-data-user-guide/docs/app-gloss.md

 The following words have been used during the development of Event Data but are no longer official:

  - Deposit - this is an internal entity used within Lagotto.
-It does not form part of the public DET service, although it may be of interest to users who want to look into the internals.
+It does not form part of the public Event Data service, although it may be of interest to users who want to look into the internals.
  - 'DOI Event Tracking' / 'DET' - the old name for the Crossref Event Data service
  - Relations - this is an internal entity used within Lagotto.
 Event Data does not use Lagotto Relation objects.
 The concept of a 'relation' is present in the Event object as a description of how a subject and an object are related.
  - Publisher Domains - now referred to as Landing Page Domains